MaticsBarcelona/MaticsBarcelona.github.io/_posts/artists/2015-03-14-doerte-weig.md

 comments: false
 ---

-Movement Researcher and Anthropologist, working on topics around 'body and movement', from dance to virtual reality.
+Movement Researcher and Anthropologist, working on topics around 'body and movement', ranging from physical and social mobility, to dance, to the extension of human movement into virtual reality.

 ## Selected Works:

 ###Moving Choices - The Concept of Motility

-This film shows the motility concept as  the capacity or potential to move
+This short film shows the motility concept as the capacity or potential to move.
+It was part of the 'Dance Your PhD' contest 2013.

 <iframe src="https://player.vimeo.com/video/77382214" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>